How We Help

 Malcolm Kenyatta, Pennsylvania

-Member of the Pennsylvania State House of Representatives in District 181
+Member of the Pennsylvania State House of Representatives serving District 181

 “Run for Something didn’t just say, ‘Malcolm, run for office.’
 They actually connected me with their partners across the country.
 They connected me with mentorship and gave me advice.
 And most importantly, for any campaign, the Run for Something Ascend program actually gave me the resources to help me be competitive in my race.”